 Zed's codebase spans a very wide range of concerns.
 From shader code running on the GPU to WASM binaries supporting real-time collaboration in the cloud.
 We love to take ownership of our abstractions.
 But the software you own can end up owning you, especially in the era of agents.
 It takes a special kind of engineer to navigate the trade-offs involved in moving quickly with quality while maintaining ownership of the full stack.

-Some came through traditional applications.
-Others showed up through open source contributions, conference conversations, Hacker News threads, or relationships built over time.
+Zed is growing fast: in the past year, we hired 20+ engineers!
+While some came through the traditional hiring route, other candidates surfaced through open source contributions, conference conversations, Hacker News threads, or relationships built over time.
 Less than half of our hires ever submitted an application.

-With a codebase approaching a million lines of Rust, mastery isn't expected early.
-What matters is picking up context and making changes.
+With a codebase approaching a million lines of Rust, mastery isn't expected right away.
+What matters is for new hires to gather context and make changes.

 Some examples:

-Pair programming is an important part of how we work at Zed — and it happens in Zed: shared buffers, multiple cursors, built-in audio.
-Some engineers pair almost all the time, and that's great as long as they spend some of it driving.
-Others prefer to pair a bit less.
-Both work.
-But to do well here, you need to do a fair amount of pairing.
-It's part of our culture.
+Pair programming is an important part of how we work, and it happens directly in Zed: shared buffers, multiple cursors, built-in audio.
+Some engineers pair almost all the time (great as long as they spend some of it driving), while others opt to pair less.
+But to do well here, you need to enjoy collaborating: it's part of our culture, and how we maintain our high quality bar.
+And, we think it's fun.

 Developers live inside their editor all day.
-It has to be beautiful, reliable, and fast — and it's extremely hard to get all three at once.
+It has to be beautiful, reliable, and fast.
+It's extremely hard to get all three at once.

 Some of what that looks like in practice: